emilyslouie/threejsjourney/README.md

 - `Text` - creates 3D text

 As for the parameters of these built in geometries, there is the `width`, `height`, `depth`, `widthSegments`, `heightSegments`, and `depthSegments`.
 It works on spheres to change the segment parameters so that it is more smooth.
 By default it is 1, so if you set it to more, then there will be more segments and appear more smooth.

+We can use `BufferGeometry` to make our own shapes.
+This involves creating an array with the locations of the points, and the number of points used per shape in the `BufferAttribute` since you can make multiple of the same shape using the array and methods.